Fan1ing/ChemFlow/README.md

 # ChemFlow

-#### A Hierarchical Neural Network for Multiscale Representation Learning in Complex Chemical Mixtures
+#### A Hierarchical Neural Network for Multiscale Representation Learning in Chemical Mixtures